Quotennial/covid_bame/README.md

 COVID-19 has disproportionately affected the BAME population in the UK.
 Unlike the USA, healthcare is universally accessible through NHS.
 So there may be deeper socio-economic issues leaving this group more exposed to coronovirus and other negative shocks.
 This repo aims to bring together and analyse relevant socio-economic data to help explain this imbalance.

 ## Current Data
+- **Covid Deaths**: - Data used in the [UK COVID BAME report](https://www.gov.uk/government/publications/covid-19-review-of-disparities-in-risks-and-outcomes)
 - **Covid Deaths**: Subnational level data is used from the amazing Yin Lin who curates this data daily: [Daily updated facebook page](https://www.facebook.com/groups/224857015370702/)

 - **Ethnicity Census data** gives ethnicity breakdown by locak authoratitive region [2011 census](https://www.ethnicity-facts-figures.service.gov.uk/uk-population-by-ethnicity/national-and-regional-populations/regional-ethnic-diversity/latest#data-sources)

-## Data Pipeline
+## Data Backlog
-- Data uses in the [UK COVID BAME report](https://www.gov.uk/government/publications/covid-19-review-of-disparities-in-risks-and-outcomes)
 - Amenities from OSM?
 - Wealth of LAD